thomasthebaud/SPEAR-benchmark-code/README.md

 reports/$protocol/benchmark/$model.csv
 ```

 Each row aggregates test-set metrics across `improvised` and `naturalistic`, including latency, UTMOS, WER, ASR-to-ASR WER variation, interruption rate and timing, language and dialect percentages, emotional naturalness, STANCE shifts, and the general explainable-feature PCA value.
+Negative latency values are excluded before computing average latency.
+Interruption metrics are intentionally hidden in the benchmark table for non-streaming or half-duplex systems where they are not comparable (`gpt-audio-1.5`, `mini-omni`, and `Qwen2.5-Omni-7B`).

+STANCE polarity follows the article-facing positive/negative orientation.
+In particular, `aggression`, `inhibition`, `callousness`, and `disorganization` are reported as the inverted positive labels `Calmness`, `Disinhibition`, `Empathy`, and `Organization`, and the positive-vs-negative criterion is flipped consistently for those dimensions.
 Numeric values are rounded with `--n-digits`, which currently defaults to `3` in `62_benchmark.sh`.
 Add `--use-std` to include standard-deviation columns for mean-valued metrics:

 ```bash
 bash 62_benchmark.sh --lines --n-digits 3 --use-std